esphome/esphome-docs/components/lvgl.rst

 Actions
 -------

-Specific actions are available for cetrain widgets, they are described above in their respective section.
+Specific actions are available for certain widgets, they are described above in their respective section.
 Some universal actions are available for all the widgets or for LVGL itself:

 .. _lvgl-objupd-act: